-How do I establish a realistic budget for my kitchen or bath update?
+How do I establish a realistic budget for my kitchen update?

 If you were building a house, you would use an architect.
-In the remodeling business, we need to create a kitchen or bath floor plan, elevations and dimensions.
+In the remodeling business, we need to create a kitchen floor plan with elevations and dimensions.
 Then we need to plan the space out according to how you will USE it.